Direct Preference Optimization for Primitive-Enabled Hierarchical RL: A Bilevel Approach: Proposed Approach

+where $(\tau^1, \tau^2, y)\sim\mathbb{D}$ represents a preference pair sampled from the preference dataset $\mathbb{D}$, $\sigma$ represents the sigmoid function, $\lambda$ is regularization weight parameter, and $\beta$ is entropy weight parameter.
+The complete derivation of the DIPPER objective is provided in the Appendix~\ref{appendix:dipper_objective_full_derivation}.
+This \texttt{DIPPER} objective optimizes the higher-level policy using primitive regularized \texttt{DPO}, thus decoupling the higher-level learning from non-stationary lower-level policy rewards.

-We further analyze the \texttt{DIPPER} objective by interpreting the gradient with respect to higher level policy $\pi^{H}_*$, denoted as:
+\textbf{Analyzing \texttt{DIPPER} gradient:} We further analyze the \texttt{DIPPER} objective by interpreting the gradient with respect to higher level policy $\pi^{H}_*$, denoted as:

-where $\hat{r}(s_t,g_t,g^*)=\beta \log \pi^H(g_t|s_t,g^*) - \lambda (V^L(s_t,g_t) \! - \!V^L_*(s_t,g_t))$, which is the implicit reward determined by the higher-level policy and the lower-level value function.
-Conceptually, this objective increases the likelihood of preferred trajectories while decreasing the likelihood of dis-preferred ones.
-Further, according to the strength of the KL constraint, the examples are weighted based on how inaccurately the implicit reward model $\hat{r}(s_t, g_t,g^*)$ ranks the trajectories.
+where $\hat{r}(s_t,g_t,g^*)=\beta \log \pi^H(g_t|s_t,g^*) - \lambda (V^L(s_t,g_t) \! - \!V^L_*(s_t,g_t))$, which acts as an implicit reward model determined by the higher-level policy and the lower-level value function.
+This objective increases the likelihood of preferred trajectories while decreasing the likelihood of dis-preferred ones.
+Based on the strength of the KL constraint, the examples are weighted based on how inaccurately the implicit reward model $\hat{r}(s_t, g_t,g^*)$ ranks the trajectories.
+This implicit reward acts as a value function regularizer that conditions the higher-level policy to generate feasible subgoals.